msqr1/Vosklet/Examples/README.md

-**Note: Examples in this folder uses its own *Vosklet.js* because I can't set the Response headers for my model for browsers to decompress correctly.
-Instead, I used DecompressionStream to decompress manually, so this *Vosklet.js* only works for the examples.
-In production, please use the top-level Vosklet.js instead.**
+#### The file Vosklet.js in this folder, used by the examples and the outer [README.md](../README.md), has been set to decompress manually using ```DecompressionStream``` because I can't set a third-party (Github's) server response header.
+You can utilize this if you run into the same situation.
+Otherwise, please use the outer Vosklet.js instead.

+#### The motivation is that it will work right away when put into a HTML file.
+You can just make a local copy and everything out quickly